YunoHost/doc/install_on_debian.md

-# Installation guide for Debian
+# Installation guide on Debian

-You have two ways to install Yunohost :
+You have two ways to install Yunohost:

 1. [From an USB key or a CD-ROM](#/install)
 2. With the install script on an existing Debian (bellow guide)

 ### Pre-requisite
-A box, a VPS, or a dedicated server :
+A box, a VPS, or a dedicated server:

 * with Debian 7 (Wheezy, Raspbian, Cubian, etc.) installed
 * Connected to Internet